The Litter Act 2007 is Tasmania’s key litter legislation, providing strong anti-littering provisions to:

 - protect and enhance the quality of the natural and urban Tasmanian environments.

-The Litter Act is available online at Tasmania’s The Law website.
+The Litter Act is available online at the Tasmanian Legislation website.

 Provisions of the Litter Act include: